apache/airavata-admin-user-docs/docs/user-documentation/tutorials.md

 #####Add Application Deployment
 1. The Application Deployment is where we add command to execute the computation in a specific remote computational resource.

+2. Choose _Expanse_ as the compute resource.

-2. Fro this tutorial, In the Deployment tab, as the _executable path_ add `\executable path`
+3. For this tutorial, In the Deployment tab, as the _executable path_ add `\executable path`

+4. Ignore rest of the fields and save.

-3. NOTE: This application is purely to demonstrate the application input options and not to actually submit and run on a resource.
+5. NOTE: This application is purely to demonstrate the application input options and not to actually submit and run on a resource.
+<br>For more information refer: <a href="/user-documentation/advance-inputs" target="_blank">Advance Application Inputs</a><br>
+<br></br>